to hold Archaic points onto spears, sinew and plant fibers were strapped around notches at the bottom

 Source: National Park Service Southeast Archeological Center, Outline of Prehistory and History

 The transition from the Paleo-Indian to the Archaic Period 10,000 years ago (or 8,000BCE) is defined largely by a shift in the design of points.
-As the climate warmed and hardwood forests replaced the steppe and boreal forests, elk, buffalo, deer, and smaller mammals replaced the mastodons and mammoths.
+As the climate warmed and hardwood forests replaced the steppe and boreal forests, ecological niches were transformed.
+Elk, buffalo, deer, and smaller mammals replaced the mastodons and mammoths.
+The bands of hunters and gatherers developed new techniques to hunt smaller game, using new weapons.

+The climate changed as well.
 Virginia had no glaciers in the last Ice Age; the southernmost edge of the last ice sheet was in Pennsylvania and New York.
-However, cold and dry winds from the ice sheet shaped the vegetation and the hunting opportunities in Virginia.
+However, cold and dry winds blowing south off from the ice sheet shaped the vegetation.
+Altered vegetation patterns altered the population mix of animals, and those changes created different hunting opportunities in Virginia.

-Until 12,000BCE, the Valley and Ridge physiographic province was covered by a closed boreal forest, with a high percentage of pine, spruce and fir trees.
+Until 12,000BCE, the Valley and Ridge physiographic province was covered by a closed boreal forest with a high percentage of pine, spruce and fir trees.
+Deciduous trees were limited to sheltered stream valleys.
 As glaciers retreated, more alder pollen appears in the sediment cores from Browns Pond (a sinkhole in Bath County).
 As the climate warmed and got wetter, deciduous forests extended up the mountains.
 The warmer, drier climate between 8,000-6,000BCE spurred the expansion of oaks, hickories, maples and beeches.1

 Browns Pond, a sinkhole in Bath County with pollen dating back 17,000 years, is currently surrounded by deciduous forest